huntabyte/shadcn-svelte/packages/cli/README.md

-# shadcn-ui
+# shadcn-svelte

-A CLI for adding components to your project.
+A CLI for adding shadcn components to your project.

 ## Usage

 Use the `init` command to initialize dependencies for a new project.

-The `init` command installs dependencies, adds the `cn` util, configures `tailwind.config.js`, and CSS variables for the project.
+The `init` command installs dependencies, adds the `cn` util, configures `tailwind.config.cjs`, and sets up CSS variables for the project.

 ```bash
 npx shadcn-svelte init